Icelk/agde/README.md

 # agde

-> A general decentralized sync library supporting text and binary.
+> A general decentralized real-time sync library supporting text and binary.

 `agde` is a set of _libraries_ to handle _syncing_ clients in a network.